-Seahawks John Schneider gives updates on where things stand with Frank Clark, Bobby Wagner and Doug Baldwin
+GM John Schneider updates where things stand with Frank Clark, Bobby Wagner, Doug Baldwin

 The hard work of an NFL offseason never really stops anymore.

-Getting Russell Wilson’s future secure may have been job one for Seahawks genera manager John Schneider this spring, but there is still an awful lot left in his in-box, including the NFL draft next week, and figuring out whether to re-sign the likes of Frank Clark, Bobby Wagner and Jarran Reed.
+Getting Russell Wilson’s future secure may have been job one for Seahawks general manager John Schneider this spring, but there is still an awful lot left in his inbox, including the NFL draft next week, and figuring out whether to re-sign the likes of Frank Clark, Bobby Wagner and Jarran Reed.

 Schneider took a brief break from it all Thursday night, though, to host, along with his wife Traci, his annual charity dinner and auction for Ben’s Fund, which is named after the couple’s son and provides financial support for families impacted by autism.
 The event is held every April during Autism Awareness Month.

-But before he headed into El Guacho in Bellevue, he talked to reporters for a few minutes to provide some updates on where things stand with some of the team’s key remaining offseason issues.
+But before he headed into El Gaucho in Bellevue, he talked to reporters for a few minutes to provide some updates on where things stand with some of the team’s key remaining offseason issues.

 SCHNEIDER EXPECTS CLARK WON’T HOLD, ‘UNDER IMPRESSION’ HE’LL BE A SEAHAWK IN 2019